An independent charity offering support to visually impaired people living in the Ryedale area of North Yorkshire.

 Staff and volunteers will be in regular contact with our members throughout this time and will endeavour to assist where possible.

 Under the circumstances it is impossible to say how long these measures will be in place and we may need to restrict our operations further.
 In the meantime we will be issuing regular updates on Facebook and our website, thank you.

 We've been supporting people with visual impairment since 1994, enabling them to take part in activities which sighted people may take for granted.
 Through the combined efforts of 8 trustees, 3 part-time staff and 20 volunteers we provide opportunities for friendship and peer support together with access to information and resources to maintain an independent lifestyle.

 HELPING YOU LIVE YOUR LIFE TO THE FULL

-We provide a wide range of support and activities including fortnightly social groups, excursions, a bi-annual escorted holiday, walking group, Music & Movement sessions and IT support.
-We also encourage our visually impaired members to be involved in the delivery of our activities and a number of our members and volunteers play a vital and much-appreciated role on our management and activity committees.
+We provide a wide range of support and activities including fortnightly social groups, excursions, Technology, Craft and Walking groups.
+Gentle exercise sessions are delivered fortnightly.
+We also encourage our visually impaired members to be involved in the delivery of our activities.
+Our members and volunteers play a vital and much-appreciated role on our management and activity committees.